Essoz/Essoz.github.io/_pages/about.md

 My name is Yuxuan (Matt) Jiang.
 I am a senior undergraduate student majoring in Computer Engineering at [Zhejiang University - University of Illinois Urbana-Champaign joint institute](https://zjui.intl.zju.edu.cn/en).

-My research interest lies in distributed systems.
+My research interest lies in the general distributed systems.
+More specifically, I am currently exploring the topics of AIOps, software correctness and low-latency systems for resource disaggregation.
 My vision is to make computing power an accessible infrastructure for everyone, by pushing the efficiency, reliability and security of distributed systems.

-I am currently working with [Prof. Tianyin Xu](https://tianyin.github.io/) at UIUC and [Prof. Owolabi Legunsen](https://www.cs.cornell.edu/~legunsen/) at Cornell University on software reliability issues in container orchestration systems.
-I am also working with [Dr. Shilin He](https://shilinhe.github.io) at Microsoft Research Asia on configuration management issues in cloud systems.
+I am currently an intern at Microsoft Research, working with [Dr. Shilin He](https://shilinhe.github.io) on various cloud reliability topics, such as AIOps and configuration management.I am also working with [Prof. Tianyin Xu](https://tianyin.github.io/) at UIUC and [Prof. Owolabi Legunsen](https://www.cs.cornell.edu/~legunsen/) at Cornell University on software correctness issues in container orchestration systems.

 Besides research and coding, I enjoy singing (I am a bass singer), mountain biking, making friends and speeding on my skateboard across the campus.